Mobile driver's license: Mexico

 The first instance of an electronic driver's license was deployed in Mexico as early as 2007, using the Gemalto smart-card platform.
 In 2016, the U.S. National Institute of Standards and Technology (NIST) partnered with Gemalto to pilot the "digital driver's license" in Washington D.C., Idaho, Colorado, Maryland and Wyoming.

 New Zealand

 The New Zealand Government and NZ Transport Agency Waka Kotahi have been working to make digital driver's licenses available.
 In 2025, Digitising Government minister Judith Collins announced that she hoped digital driver's licenses would be available by the end of the year, implemented in a "Govt.NZ" app.
 The first reading of the Regulatory Systems (Transport) Amendment Bill passed with support from all political parties, despite coalition partner Winston Peters introducing a Member's Bill to limit the use of digital IDs in New Zealand.

 The government also released the NZ Verify app in 2025, which allows users to verify digital IDs issued in Australia and the United States using the ISO standard.
 The app was aimed at allowing tourism operators such as car rental companies to verify digital driver's licenses of overseas visitors.
+In May 2026 the government passed legislation to legalise digital driver's licenses.